daniaokuye/winnerineast.github.io/README.md

 - [tensorflow-examples](https://github.com/winnerineast/examples): Tensorflow examples from official website.
 - [tensorflow-graphics](https://github.com/winnerineast/graphics):The last few years have seen a rise in novel differentiable graphics layers which can be inserted in neural network architectures.
 From spatial transformers to differentiable graphics renderers, these new layers leverage the knowledge acquired over years of computer vision and graphics research to build new and more efficient network architectures.
 Explicitly modeling geometric priors and constraints into neural networks opens up the door to architectures that can be trained robustly, efficiently, and more importantly, in a self-supervised fashion.
 - [tensorflow-models](https://github.com/winnerineast/models): Models built with tensorflow.
+- [tensorflow-model-analysis](https://github.com/winnerineast/model-analysis): TensorFlow Model Analysis (TFMA) is a library for evaluating TensorFlow models.
+It allows users to evaluate their models on large amounts of data in a distributed manner, using the same metrics defined in their trainer.
+These metrics can be computed over different slices of data and visualized in Jupyter notebooks.
 - [tensorflow-serving](https://github.com/winnerineast/serving):TensorFlow Serving is a flexible, high-performance serving system for machine learning models, designed for production environments.
 It deals with the inference aspect of machine learning, taking models after training and managing their lifetimes, providing clients with versioned access via a high-performance, reference-counted lookup table.
 TensorFlow Serving provides out-of-the-box integration with TensorFlow models, but can be easily extended to serve other types of models and data.
 - [Tensor Network](https://github.com/winnerineast/TensorNetwork):A tensor network wrapper for TensorFlow, JAX, and Numpy.
 - [tensorflow-model-optimization](https://github.com/winnerineast/model-optimization) Algorithm optimization with tensorflow.